-[^]Bid cum Application Forms for Eligible Employees were also available at the Registered/ Corporate Office of the Company timelines as specified under the UPI Circulars.
+[^]Bid cum Application Forms for Eligible Employees shall be available at the Registered/ Corporate Office of the Company error code and description, if any.
+Further, the Sponsor Bank will undertake reconciliation of all Bid requests and responses throughout their lifecycle on daily basis and share reports with the Managers in the format and within the timelines as specified under the UPI Circulars.
 The Sponsor Bank and issuer banks shall download UPI settlement files and raw data files from the NPCI portal after every settlement cycle and do a three way reconciliation with Banks UPI switch data, CBS data and UPI raw data.
 NPCI is to coordinate with issuer banks and the Sponsor Bank on a continuous basis.